frozmannik/REST_API/README.md

-# Small REST API framework for Python 3
+# Small REST API for Python 3

 This repository contains code that is created for REST APIs with Flask and Python.